davidenox/davidenox/README.md

 In this account I will publish notes and projects available to the public

 - 📫 To contact me, I have disclosed my telegram contact and my personal email
-- 🐈 I have a cat
+- 🐈 I have a cat & three kittens
 <!--
 **davidenox/davidenox** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.